 8. Match the door and ceiling

-Take a cue from designer Jean Stoffer, and paint the ceiling of your front porch to match your door.
+For porch ceiling ideas, take a cue from designer Jean Stoffer (opens in new tab), and paint the ceiling of your front porch to match your door.
 In this case, the Michigan-based designer chose a true black to contrast her home's brick façade and white trim.

 9. Go for a monochrome porch scheme with a pop of color